previder/portal-api-examples/deployment-az/README.md

 Using the [Previder Terraform Provider](https://github.com/previder/terraform-provider-previder), deployments can be configured as Infrastructure as Code.
 This makes your setup scalable and you can manage your resources easy via GitOps.

 Our provider is published on both the OpenTofu and Terraform registries.
-This enables the ease of using the code from any devoce anywhere without any programming skills or building binaries local on your system.
+This enables the ease of using the code from any device anywhere without any programming skills or building binaries local on your system.

 This manifest will deploy a maximum of 4 resources:
 - Virtual Network `virtual-network`